aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/barcode-recognition-settings/_index.md

 <p align="center"><img src="australiapostother.png"></p>

 ### **Removal of Filling Patterns**
-The *Australia Post* type requires setting fixed size for each subtype.
+The *Australia Post* type requires setting a fixed size for each subtype.
 When the *CTable* format is enabled, the empty space included in the input message is decoded as “z”.
 To disable this property, the *setIgnoreEndingFillingPatternsForCTable* function needs to be called.

 <p align="center"><img src="australiapostctableignoreending.png"></p>